 Now a resident of Vancouver, British Columbia, where she is a teacher in charge of French Immersion programs, she’s also a bilingual RPM guide for over a decade, offering VIPs a rare viewpoint from a team perspective.

-Sophie, who has held the sign driver board over the wall while cars pass by at 220 mph, says, “You cannot be much closer to the action than when standing behind the outside pit wall on the front stretch at Indy!”
+Sophie, who has held the driver sign board over the wall while cars pass by at 220+ mph, says, “You cannot be much closer to the action than when standing behind the outside pit wall on the front stretch at Indy!”

 Lucille Dust is an Indiana native who successfully turned her passion for racing into employment as a television spotter for camera operators and pit announcers.
 Lucille always knows the latest news about the drivers and teams from her close association with series participants.
 Lucille has conducted tours for RPM since 2005.
 Most recently she contributes to AutoRacing1.com by writing articles and updating rumors for the popular web site.
 Additionally, she has served as a board member of racing charities, organizing and raising funds for such causes as Methodist and Riley’s Children’s hospitals.

-Dave Ross, who has conducted NACAR garage and pit tours for four seasons for RPM Tours, is a pundit, prognosticator, agitator and commentator.
+Dave Ross, who has conducted NACAR garage and pit tours for five seasons for RPM Tours, is a pundit, prognosticator, agitator and commentator.
 Dave “The Race DR” Ross became a rabid fan of stock car racing when he lived in Charlotte, NC in the 80’s, but it wasn’t until the year 2000 that Dave began his broadcasting career (on a bit of a dare) in San Diego, CA at the all-sports radio station XTRA-AM, Extra Sports 690.
 He hosted their weekly show “Track Smack” which led to on-air feature spots at various markets starting in Chicago, Toledo, Charleston, SC; Springfield, MA; Wilmington, NC; and in Greensboro, NC.
 Dave spent 3 years hosting "Inside Track" on the national sports network Sporting News Radio.
 In 2011 Dave hosted “The Late Shift” with racing legend Buddy Baker on SiriusXM NASCAR Radio CH 90.
 Dave stepped down from those hosting duties at the end of 2011 but still hosts shows when his schedule allows on the channel.
 You can read his musings at WWW.THERACEDR.COM.